git/git.github.io/Mentoring-Program-Guide.md

 blog post during the week as you are working on your project.
 This way it can also serve you as a todo list, a notebook, a list of current issues, etc.

+## Social media and blog post content

+In general posting about your GSoC on social media (like LinkedIn) is nice too.
+You can put links to your blog post in your social media posts, as they are usually shorter than blog posts.

+You can start blogging as soon as your mentors contact you after you have been officially selected to participate in the mentoring program.
+It's in fact a nice idea to start blogging right after they have contacted you.

+In all your posts (on your blog or social media), when you mention your mentors and when they are mentoring you as part of their job, it's nice to mention the companies they are working for too.
+In case of Outreachy if some company sponsors your internship, it's a very good idea to mention them too.

+The more these companies get good mentions in the media about your GSoC, and the more good work you deliver during it, the more likely they are to allow their employees to mentor others, or even to sponsor mentoring programs (like Outreachy internships for example), or maybe to hire or help you in the future.

 ## Regular updates